PigzRule/audio-watermark-demo/README.md

 🚀 Getting Started:

-Dependencies listed in requirements.txt
+Dependencies listed in requirements.txt:
 "pip install -r requirements.txt"

-Running the Demo
+Running the Demo:
 "python demo_app.py"

 This will launch the demo interface with the following tabs: